codelingo/docs/docs/clql.md

 ### Variables

+Facts that do not have a parent-child relationship can be compared by assigning their properties to variables.
+Any argument starting with “$” defines a variable.
+A query with a variable will only match a pattern in the code if all properties representing that variable are equal.

-Sometimes you want to compare elements that do not have a direct parent-child relationship.
-For example, you can compare two classes and see which methods they both implement:
+The following query compares two classes (which do have a parent-child relationship) and returns the methods which both classes implement:

 ```
 cs.class: